slint-ui/slint/docs/langref.md

    but they can be devided with themself to result in a number.
 Similarily, a number can be multiplied by one of these unit.
 The idea is that one would multiply by `1px` or divide by `1px` to do such conversions
  * The literal `0` can be converted to any of these types that have associated unit.
- * Object types convert with another object type if they have the same property names and their types can be converted.
+ * Struct types convert with another struct type if they have the same property names and their types can be converted.
-    The source object can have either missing properties, or extra properties.
+    The source struct can have either missing properties, or extra properties.
 But not both.
  * Array generaly do not convert between eachother.
 But array literal can be converted if the type does convert.
  * String can be converted to float by using the `to_float` function.
 That function returns 0 if the string is not a valid number. you can check with `is_float` if the string contains a valid number